sevilturner/Clean-Code/CodingStandards.md

   return c.Name == "John";
 }
 ```
-Do this, much more readable
+Do this, this is much more readable
 ```cs
 var customer = customers.Where(c => c.Name == "John");
 ```